m133225/Tasky/README.md

 	add task 123 by next monday
 	add task 456 by tomorrow

-To specify a timing for the task, simply add a time arugment after the date arguments, for e.g.
+To specify a timing for the task, simply add a time argument after the date arguments, for example

 	add task 123 by today 8PM
 	add task 123 start 11 sep 9AM end 11 sep 2PM